 “I see that your name is Melody.”

-“Interesting name,” said Mr. Conor, regarding her.
+“Interesting name,” he said, regarding her.
 “Pretty name, too.”

-She didn’t respond to the compliment, merely looking down and away for a second.
+She didn’t respond, merely looking down and away for a second.

 “—and so for now—and not for disciplinary reasons, let’s be very clear on the matter—you will sit with me.”

-She abruptly brought her gaze back up to his, her face flashing silent dismay.
+She abruptly gazed up, her face flashing silent dismay.
 Mr. Conor turned and motioned towards his desk.
-“Your seat is next to mine, Miss Melody Singleton….”
+“Your seat is next to mine, Miss Melody Singleton.”